 There is funding available for some families for 15 free hours for 2 year old to access our nursery.
 To find out if you are eligible, please check out ESCC website at eastsussex.gov.uk.

 How can my child get the free nursery places for 3 years olds?

 In the term after your child’s 3rd birthday we will give you the form you need to complete so your child can get their free nursery entitlement.
-If you have any other question please ask Sarah W, Sarah C, Marilyn or Emma at reception.

 What should I do when my child is about to start school?

 Keep an eye-out on our Parent Notice Board in the winter and spring time as your child approaches their fourth birthday for information about local school open days, details on how the process all works, where to go to get advice, and to get ideas to support your child through the transition.